nst/STTwitter/README.md

 Doing so when the application starts and when the application enters foreground sounds reasonable, though.

+##### Timeout

+Unless told otherwise, STTwitter will use the underling classes default timeouts.

+You can also set the timeout by yourself:

+    [twitter setTimeoutInSeconds:5.0];

 ##### Remove Asserts in Release Mode

 There are several asserts in the code.
 They are very useful in debug mode but you should not include them in release.